Can I Refuse A Breathalyzer Test?

 If you are told by an officer of the law to blow into a device on the roadside without being arrested, you’re being asked to take a field sobriety test or a preliminary breathalyzer test.
 If you’re stopped for a suspected DUI, the only thing you have to do is to hand over your license and your registration when asked to do so and step out of your vehicle if asked.

-You are not required to answer questions as to whether or not you’ve been drinking and you’re not required to take a field sobriety test.
-Per Colorado state law, you have no obligation to take a preliminary breathalyzer test and you’re not going to be penalized for refusing.
+You are not required to answer questions as to whether or not you’ve been drinking, and you’re not required to take a field sobriety test.
+Per Colorado state law, you have no obligation to take a preliminary breathalyzer test, and you’re not going to be penalized for refusing.

 However, if you’re under the age of 21, the legal drinking age in Colorado, you must agree to take this test.